 - Third-party information

-We can only include information about your contacts if it’s stored in Mailchimp.
-If you have a separate system or application you use to manage your contacts, consider integrating it with Mailchimp or use our API to sync your data.
+We can only include information about your contacts stored in Mailchimp.
+If you use a separate system or application to manage your contacts, consider integrating it with Mailchimp or use our API to sync your data.

 - Website, landing page, and ad content

-The content of social ads, remarketing ads, landing pages, and your website are not available to export through this feature at this time.
+The content of social ads, remarketing ads, landing pages, and your website are not available to export.

 Export your account data